redwoodjs/redwood/docs/docs/tutorial/chapter7/rbac.md

 ### Add a Moderator

 Let's create a new user that will represent the comment moderator.
-Since this is in development you can just make up an email address, but if you needed to this in a real system that verified email addresses you could use **The Plus Trick** to create a new, unique email address that is actually the same as your original email address!
+Since this is in development you can just make up an email address, but if you needed to do this in a real system that verified email addresses you could use **The Plus Trick** to create a new, unique email address that is actually the same as your original email address!

 :::tip The Plus Trick